 Welcome to the How To Do Library Research guide!
-Use the navigation to the left to discover links and research advice to help you navigate the Libraries print and electronic resources.
+Use the menu on the left to get research advice that will help you successfully navigate the Libraries' print and electronic collections.

-If you are new to the Libraries, you may want to visit the Libraries' Services for Undergraduate Students web page to learn about library resources and services available to undergraduate students.
+If you're new to the Libraries, you may want to visit our Services for Undergrads page or Services for Grad Students page to learn about the library resources and services that are available to you.

-Research resources typically consist of books from academic publishers and articles from scholarly journals.
-Depending on your topic, you may need additional types of sources such as data and statistics, primary sources, articles from trade journals, music, and videos.
+Depending on your topic and type of assignment, the resources you'll need for your research may include books from academic publishers, articles from scholarly journals, data and statistics, primary sources, articles from trade journals and popular publications, government documents, standards, images, music, videos, and more.
 All of these types of sources can be found in the Libraries and on the Libraries' website.

-Next, you will want to plan your time management on completing the research project.
+Before you dive in to your research, you may want to make a time management plan to help you stay on track.
 The Libraries' Research Project Calculator can be used to plan your research and writing with an eight-step process.